akmalmzamri/airbnb-eslint-prettier-template/README.md

 ## Installation

+1. Install both Prettier and ESLint extensions in VS Code

-1. Clone this repository by using the command:
+2. Clone this repository by using the command:
    `git clone https://github.com/akmalhakimi1991/airbnb-eslint-prettier-template.git`

-2. Navigate into the cloned repository and run this command:
+3. Navigate into the cloned repository and run this command:
    `npm install`

-3. Happy coding =)
+4. Happy coding =)